 This is a lesson preview only.
 For the full lesson, purchase the course here.

 Now we're on to lab 01.
-Now we are going to render an about page and link to it.
-So last lab we made an about route with a link in the home route that just took you to the about route, but in both cases it was just some raw text linking to another page of raw text.
+Now we are going to render an About page and link to it.
+So last lab, we made an About route with a link in the home route that just took you to the About route, but in both cases, it was just some raw text linking to another page of raw text.

-We're going to have an about page to link to.
-So that would be in your templates, index 01, file save as.
+We're going to have an About page to link to.
+So that would be in your templates: index 01 > File > Save As.
 We're going to call it about 01.

 You link to the routes.
-So the href value is slash about not about HTML or about 01 HTML.
+So the `href` value is `/about`, not `about.html` or `about01.html`.
 That's key.

 It won't work otherwise.
-Index 01, here you go.
-We'll say a href about slash, no, excuse me, slash about.
+In `index01.html`, here you go.
+We'll say ``—no, excuse me—`/about`.

-That's why we need to use render template both times.
+That's why we need to use `render_template` both times.
 We're not just returning text, right?
-We're returning a whole page courtesy of render template.
+We're returning a whole page courtesy of `render_template`.
 But that should be it.

 Stop the currently running server and then start the next server, lab 01.
-Okay.
-Oh, snap.
+Okay—oh snap.

 Did I write that in the wrong spot?
 Yeah, I did.
 Okay.
 Yeah.

-I did, I did, I did.
+I did, I did.
 Okay.
 So this doesn't even exist in here.

 Take that out.
-Yep, yep, yep, yep.
+Yep, yep.
 Okay.

-We need to be in the lab.
-Render template.
-We're going to render index 01.html.
+We need to be in the lab. `render_template`—we're going to render `index01.html`.
 Copy this, copy, paste.

 See, now it's happy.
-You have to import render template if you're going to use it.
+You have to import `render_template` if you're going to use it.
 And I guess we can leave the print statement.

 That's fine.
 That should be it.
 In the browser, go back to that home URL and refresh.

 Refresh.
-About me.
+About Me.
 Boom.

 There you go.
 It works.
 Congrats.